sg893052/sonic-buildimage/templates/SONiC Design Doc Template.md

 - *Logging: Please state specific, known events that will be logged (and at what severity level)*
 - *Counters: Ensure that you add counters/statistics for all interesting events (e.g. packets rx/tx/drop/discard)*
 - *Trace: Please make sure you have incorporated the debugging framework feature (or similar) as appropriate. e.g. ensure your code registers with the debugging framework and add your dump routines for any debug info you want to be collected.*
-# 7 Warm Boot Support
-*Describe expected behavior and any limitations.*

-# 8 Scalability
+# 7 Scalability
 *Describe key scaling factors and considerations.*

-# 9 Platform
+# 8 Platform
 *Describe any platform support considerations (e.g. supported/not, scaling, deviations etc)*

+# 9 Limitations
+*More detail on the limitations stated in requirements*

 # 10 Unit Test
 *List unit test cases added for this feature (one-liners).
-These should ultimately align to SPytests that can be shared with the Community.*
+These should ultimately align to tests (e.g SPytest, Pytest) that can be shared with the Community.*

 # 11 Internal Design Information
 *Internal BRCM information to be removed before sharing with the community.*

-#### 11.1 IS-CLI Compliance
+## 11.1 IS-CLI Compliance
 *This is here because we don't want to be too externally obvious about a "follow the leader" strategy.
 However it must be filled in for all Klish commands.*

 *The following table maps SONIC CLI commands to corresponding IS-CLI commands.
 The compliance column identifies how the command comply to the IS-CLI syntax:*